 Juvenilia.
 Writing is my only well-developed artistic skill.
 Writing started early and came easy.
 As a preadolescent I already wrote bad poetry with good bones.
 With adolescence came prose vignettes that weren't too shabby.
 Like any good artist I got rid of the early stuff long ago.
 Collectors and historians want us to keep all that crap to feed their own obsessions.
 But artists know better.
 They get rid of the juvenilia and continue to get rid of anything mediocre as they go.
 Part of what I love about dancing is it disappears as I do it.
 There are no art widgets produced by the artistic process.

 Musicality.
 I am not an artist of dance.
 I started partner dancing too late to become an artist, but my musical background gives me a boost: I dance musically.
 I took music lessons growing up: piano, saxophone, flute, guitar.
 I never got past basic proficiency with any of them.
 But I did learn a lot about music.
 I was young enough that music formed me.
 It became part of what I am.
 Musicality is rare among partner dancers, which seems odd.
 Isn't dancing supposed to embody the music?
 Partners who are more skilled than I am are happy to dance with me.
 They say my dancing has more passion than that of their other partners.
 Many guys think musicality is simply learning fancy moves and memorizing the songs so they can fit their fancy moves to the musical phrases.
 That's good as far as it goes.
 But they do it all mentally.
 They're not swept along by the music, they're calculating.
 They're just expert technicians, dancing without musical passion.
 This is especially true in tango.
-Tango seems to attract people who are brutally dominated by their thinking.
+Tango seems to attract people who are brutally dominated by their thinking, the root of all human misery.
 Sad.